Irritable Bowel Syndrome

 What is irritable bowel syndrome?

-Irritable bowel syndrome (IBS) is a functional disorder diagnosed by the presence of gastrointestinal symptoms including diarrhea, constipation, gas, cramping and abdominal pain.
+Irritable bowel syndrome (IBS) is a disorder affecting bowel function, characterized by symptoms including diarrhea, constipation, gas, cramping and abdominal pain.
 Different people, though, will experience different clusters of symptoms, thus requiring varying treatments.
 IBS can be a long-term condition requiring careful management, and it is often addressed with a combination of lifestyle and dietary changes, as well as pharmaceutical interventions in chronic cases.
-IBS does not cause inflammation or permanent damage such as bleeding or ulcers, nor increased risk of cancers, unlike the often-confused inflammatory bowel disorder (IBD).
-IBD is a more serious digestive condition, including chronic diseases such as ulcerative colitis, which affects the large intestine, and Crohn’s disease, which can affect the entire digestive tract and deeply affect the walls of the intestines.
+IBS does not cause inflammation or permanent damage such as bleeding or ulcers, nor an increased risk of cancers.

+Though their symptoms can be similar, IBD is a more serious condition.
+IBD includes chronic diseases such as ulcerative colitis, which affects the large intestine, and Crohn’s disease, which can affect the entire digestive tract, damaging both the surface and the deep tissues of the intestines.

 Irritable bowel syndrome symptoms

-Bloating and Gas
+Bloating and gas

-Mucus or Blood in Stool
+Mucus in stool

 Causes of IBS

 IBS is often linked to psychological factors such as stress, anxiety or depression, and stress management is one possible treatment tool.
-Some people also experience more intense pain from gas trapped in the belly during digestion, which can cause IBS symptoms.
+Genetics may play a role in the development of IBS, but there is limited evidence to support this.